Lamby777/Plow/README.md

 ## Contributions

-I like to learn new languages by writing tools I actually use...
-In somewhat less sugar-coated words, I'm completely new to Zig and my code is probably garbage.
-If you still feel like contributing, well, thanks. :)
+The code is probably trash.
+If you're willing to put up with it, go ahead. <3

 ## Usage